 To introduce an ‘ALN Planning Tool’, working with Welsh medium head-teachers and ALNCos to develop a robust planning system across all areas of ALN.

 Via its Inclusion Strategy, the authority is committed to securing greater cluster based capacity to address the needs of pupils with ALN.
-In keeping with this principle, collaborative work between Ysgol Ystalyfera and its partner primary schools on Rocket Phonics and early assessment of pupils has already been completed and embedded.
+In keeping with this principle, collaborative work between Ysgol Gymraeg Ystalyfera – Bro Dur and its partner primary schools on Rocket Phonics and early assessment of pupils has already been completed and embedded.
 The ALN department has developed the MIST (Middle Infant Screening Test) to provide diagnostic assessments and training in the primary sector through the medium of Welsh.
 All schools were provided with assessment packs, resources and training.
 Welsh-medium professional support is provided for staff and all Special Education Needs Coordinators (SENCos) across all areas of need.
-Whole school training regarding ALN issues has been provided for all Ysgol Ystalyfera staff.
+Whole school training regarding ALN issues has been provided for all Ysgol Gymraeg Ystalyfera – Bro Dur staff.
 This has resulted in a more informed and confident staff – impacting on retention of current Welsh speaking staff.

 Current assessment of need does not lead us to believe that there is sufficient demand for a specialist provision such as a dedicated Learning Support Centre and that pupils’ needs can be catered for within mainstream.